National Cadet Corps (India): Organization

 A ready reference book for PI Staff prepared by 5 Kerala Naval Unit NCC, Changanacherry (Kottayam, Kerala).

 Units

-These 17 directorates are divided into 837 units.
-These units divided into three service groups Army, Naval and Air.
-Out of those are 700 Army units, 73 Naval and 64 Air units.
+These 19 directorates are divided into 837 units.
+These units are divided into three service groups: Army, Navy, and Air Force.
+Out of those are 700 Army units, 73 Naval units, and 64 Air units.

 Types of Army NCC units and their numbers are given below :